Non-Sinoxenic pronunciations: Vietnamese

 Some Sinologists such as Wang Li have attempted to classify words of Chinese origins into at least three categories: old or pre-Sino-Vietnamese vocabulary, Sino-Vietnamese vocabulary, and nativized Chinese vocabulary.
 Among the three, only Sino-Vietnamese vocabulary is considered to have a Sino-Xenic pronunciation, borrowed from Classical Chinese.
 The other two were introduced verbally through colloquial speech and are not as systematic, especially in terms of the lack of consistent correspondence between the tones of Vietnamese tones and the four tones of Middle Chinese.
 Some dictionaries, such as that of Thiều Chửu, may consider some pre-Sino-Vietnamese syllables to be Sino-Vietnamese.

 Consequences of the multiple layers of borrowing are doublets and alternative readings:

 Apart from these old borrowings, which are deeply integrated into Vietnamese, there are also phonetic borrowings of Yue or Cantonese origin, such as lì xì, lạp xưởng, xíu mại, xí ngầu, hầm bà lằng, and tả pín lù.
 These words were also borrowed through the spoken language and, unlike Sino-Vietnamese, also are not systematic.
 They are especially common in southern Vietnam, which has a significant population of Chinese, known as the Hoa ethnic group.
+A lot of these pronunciations came from recent Cantonese migration to southern Vietnam during the 17th–20th centuries.
+Most of the Cantonese eventually settled down in Chợ Lớn, and they introduced their cuisine to Vietnam.
+Thus, many Cantonese borrowings in Vietnamese are food-related.

+Zhuang

+According to Zev Handel, Sino-Zhuang is the term used to describe pronunciations in the Zhuang language that are used to read Chinese characters.
+These borrowings are borrowed from Old Chinese to present-day Chinese.
+However, there were no large scale borrowings or formal standardised readings of Chinese characters such as seen during the development of the Sino-xenic languages such as Vietnamese.
+These readings were unsystematically borrowed.